jonnyhoeven/justme.dev/projects.md

 layout: home
 title: Projects
 intro: |
-  A collection of projects I have worked on.
+  A collection of projects over the years, that might be interesting.
 image: /images/ava.webp
 ---